albertp007/FSound/README.md

 build the project first.
 Then in Solution Explorer, right click on the FSound project and select "Send Project Output to F# Interactive".
 This will load the FSound project assembly into F# Interactive.
-After that, simply copy and paste the code over in each of the following code exmaples.
+After that, simply copy and paste the code over in each of the following code examples.

 Here are some of the things you can do with FSound: